 John Terblanche was the editor of four books, 109 invited textbook chapters and over 260 highly cited peer-reviewed publications.
-He was an ardent ambassador for South Africa and a popular speaker at international meetings for over two decades.
-A staunch and eloquent advocate for the continued support of surgical research, many benefited from his wise counsel and he took great pride in the successes of his proteges.
-His personal qualities included principled and decisive leadership, inexhaustible energy and enthusiasm and a taxing work ethic in which he led from the front when others flagged or wilted.

-He had a global influence and the national and international esteem in which he was held is reflected by the award of an honorary Fellowship from each of the ten Surgical Colleges and Associations in the world.
-He delivered a raft of international eponymous lectures and was visiting professor at 43 universities in 28 countries globally.
-He held high office in numerous distinguished societies and was President of various international bodies including the International Federation of Surgical Colleges (1997-2000), the International Association for the Study of the Liver (1996-1998) and the Pan African Association of Surgeons (PAAS) (2000-2002).
-In South Africa, he was President of the College of Medicine (1989-1992), the Association of Surgeons of South Africa (1992-1995), the Surgical Research Society of Southern Africa (1986-1988) the Southern African Transplant Society (1979-1981) and the Pan African Association for the Study of the Liver (19821984).
-He was an active Vice-Chairman of the South African Medical Association from 1989 to 2000.
+He was an ardent ambassador for SA and a popular speaker at international meetings for over two decades.
+A staunch and eloquent advocate for the continued support of surgical research, many benefitted from his wise counsel and he took great pride in the successes of his protegés.
+His personal qualities included principled and decisive leadership, inexhaustible energy and enthusiasm and a taxing work ethic, in which he led from the front when others flagged or wilted.
+He had a global influence, and the national and international esteem in which he was held is reflected by the award of an honorary fellowship from each of the 10 surgical colleges and associations in the world.
+He delivered a raft of international eponymous lectures and was visiting professor at 43 universities in 28 countries.
+He held high office in numerous distinguished societies, and was president of various international bodies including the International Federation of Surgical Colleges (1997 -2000), the International Association for the Study of the Liver (1996 - 1998) and the Pan African Association of Surgeons (PAAS) (2000 - 2002).
+In SA, he was president of the College of Medicine (1989 - 1992), the Association of Surgeons of SA (1992 - 1995), the Surgical Research Society of Southern Africa (1986 - 1988), the Southern African Transplant Society (1979 - 1981) and the Pan African Association for the Study of the Liver (1982 - 1984).
+He was an active vicechairman of the SA Medical Association from 1989 to 2000).

-John Terblanche will be long remembered by many as the consummate clinician-researcher-academician but also as a kind and generous teacher and mentor.
-His legacy is set to endure, and surgeons, both local and abroad, remain indebted to him for his vision, values, vigorous leadership, innovative scientific contributions and the standards of excellence he practised and demanded.
-His influence was immense and will last beyond his physical presence.
-Isaac Newton's words could not be more apt as those who worked with him could see further because they stood on the shoulders of an academic giant.
+John Terblanche will be long remembered as the consummate clinician-researcheracademician, but also as a kind and generous teacher and mentor.
+His legacy is set to endure, and surgeons, both local and abroad, remain indebted to him for his vision, his values, his vigorous leadership, his innovative scientific contributions and the standards of excellence he practised and demanded.
+His influence was immense, and will last beyond his physical presence.
+Isaac Newton's words could not be more apt, as those who worked with him could see further because they stood on the shoulders of an academic giant.

 His continued love for his family was a cornerstone in his life.
 Anne, John's loving wife for more than 60 years, was a constant supporter of his career and a gracious hostess to the innumerable visitors, ranging from distinguished international visitors to junior trainees, invited to dine at the Terblanche home.
-Our thoughts and sympathies go to Anne, his children James, Michelle, Michael and Christopher, and their spouses and grandchildren.
+Our thoughts and sympathies go to Anne, his children James, Michelle, Michael and Christopher, their spouses and grandchildren.

-Emeritus Professor Jake Krige
+Jake Krige